 Using the information you collected about a shopper’s on-site behaviour, you can deliver tailored messages straight to their inbox to persuade them to re-enter the sales funnel and complete their purchase.

-Fully reactive to a customer’s position in the sales funnel, you can deliver basket abandonment emails, re-engagement emails or Product Recommendation emails to drive customers back to your site and complete their order.
+Fully reactive to a customer’s position in the sales funnel, cart abandonment emails, re-engagement emails or Product Recommendation emails drive customers back to your site and complete their order.

 Learn more about Email Retargeting with these tried and tested strategies.